UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Review the standard essential utilities you will likely need to arrange for your new apartment before signing your lease.

 Before you dial a single provider, mastering the art of understanding apartment lease utilities is your first assignment.
-Not all off-campus housing is structured the same way, and knowing the difference protects your budget from unexpected surprises.
+Not all off-campus student housing utilities are structured the same way, and knowing the difference protects your budget from unexpected surprises.

 • Electricity: The absolute non-negotiable for lighting, cooking, cooling, and powering your electronics.